Display-Lab/knowledge-base/readme.md

 ## Knowledge Base Component File Locations

-The causal pathways are located under the /causal_pathways directory.
+The causal pathways are located in the /causal_pathways directory.

+The message templates are located in the /message_templates directory.

+Specifications of quality measures are kept in the file measures.json.

-Each pathway is described in a corresponding vignette directory.
+Each causal pathway is described in a corresponding vignette directory.

 ## Governance Policy